srushti/goldberg/README.md

 Your project should have a Gemfile for [Bundler][].

-Goldberg currently runs only on Linux/Mac OS X.
+Goldberg is currently tested only on Linux/Mac OS X but should run on JRuby on Windows.

 ### Installation